sitebay/docs/articles/guides/code-server/site-bay-code-server-introduction/index.md

 # Code Server: Editing Your WordPress Site in the Browser

 Are you ready to revolutionize the way you work on your WordPress site?
-Meet Site Bay's Code Server, a powerful tool that transforms your web browser into a fully functional instance of Visual Studio Code.
+Meet SiteBay's Code Server, a powerful tool that transforms your web browser into a fully functional instance of Visual Studio Code.
 This means you can edit your website's code anytime, anywhere, right from your browser – no need to install software or manage complex development environments.

-## What is Site Bay's Code Server?
+## What is SiteBay's Code Server?

-Site Bay's Code Server is a browser-based version of the popular Visual Studio Code editor, customized for editing WordPress sites.
-It's integrated with Site Bay's hosting platform, providing direct access to your site's files and the ability to edit them in real-time.
+SiteBay's Code Server is a browser-based version of the popular Visual Studio Code editor, customized for editing WordPress sites.
+It's integrated with SiteBay's hosting platform, providing direct access to your site's files and the ability to edit them in real-time.

 Key Features
 1. Access Anywhere: Edit your site's files from any device with a web browser.